arangodb/kube-arangodb/docs/api/ArangoBackup.V1.md

 ### .status.state

-Type: `string` <sup>[\[ref\]](https://github.com/arangodb/kube-arangodb/blob/1.2.36/pkg/apis/backup/v1/backup_state.go#L82)</sup>
+Type: `string` <sup>[\[ref\]](https://github.com/arangodb/kube-arangodb/blob/1.2.36/pkg/apis/backup/v1/backup_state.go#L85)</sup>

 State holds the current high level state of the backup

 Possible Values:
+* `""` (default) - state for un-initialized Custom Resource
-* Pending (default) - state in which Custom Resource is queued.
+* `"Pending"` - state in which Custom Resource is queued.
 If Backup is possible changed to "Scheduled"
-* Scheduled - state which will start create/download process
+* `"Scheduled"` - state which will start create/download process
-* Download - state in which download request will be created on ArangoDB
+* `"Download"` - state in which download request will be created on ArangoDB
-* DownloadError - state when download failed
+* `"DownloadError"` - state when download failed
-* Downloading - state for downloading progress
+* `"Downloading"` - state for downloading progress
-* Create - state for creation, field available set to true
+* `"Create"` - state for backup when it is scheduled for creation, field available set to true
+* `"Creating"` - state for backup when it is creating
+* `"CreateError"` - state for backup when it is creation failed
-* Upload - state in which upload request will be created on ArangoDB
+* `"Upload"` - state in which upload request will be created on ArangoDB
-* Uploading - state for uploading progress
+* `"Uploading"` - state for uploading progress
-* UploadError - state when uploading failed
+* `"UploadError"` - state when uploading failed
-* Ready - state when Backup is finished
+* `"Ready"` - state when Backup is finished
-* Deleted - state when Backup was once in ready, but has been deleted
+* `"Deleted"` - state when Backup was once in ready, but has been deleted
-* Failed - state for failure
+* `"Failed"` - state for failure
-* Unavailable - state when Backup is not available on the ArangoDB.
+* `"Unavailable"` - state when Backup is not available on the ArangoDB.
 It can happen in case of upgrades, node restarts etc.